blinry/blinry.org/content/nix-time-travel/index.md

 But also, if you're just curious about solving computer problems in a more general sense, this post will show you some methods and tools you can use when attempting to fix bugs yourself!

-If you **just want to try these old software versions yourself**, you can use my [modified nixpkgs repository](https://github.com/blinry/nixpkgs), which includes all the described changes I made.
+If you **just want to try these old software versions yourself**, you can use my [modified nixpkgs repository](https://github.com/blinry/nixpkgs) (the *2008* branch), which includes all the described changes I made.

 ## Blender 2.45 (from 2008)